 - The site associated with the document,

-- Any related documents, such as documents of the same type, hosted by the same server, associated with the same domain, or classified the same as the document, and/or;
+- Any related documents, such as documents of the same type, hosted by the same server, associated with the same domain, or classified the same as the document, and;

-- A document or a set of documents for a particular set of queries, subjects or categories of searches, types of document corpa (e.g., general web versus product search documents) etc., but not for others.
+- A copy or a set of documents for a particular set of queries, subjects or categories of searches, types of document corpora (e.g., general web versus product search documents), etc., but not for others.

 Options on how long may permit a user to remove it for: